 Because of this, they are better suited to flat water.
 Against a strong current or headwind, you are more concerned with not falling over than tipping over.

 Other minor complaints included that the seat was not the most comfortable.
 There is no padding for your bum on this plastic seat, which can become uncomfortable.

-For longer days on the water, many people bought seats with extra padding and a higher backrest to add to their comfort.
+For longer days on the water, many bought seats with extra padding and a higher backrest to add comfort.